Aura Parental Controls Review 2024: Are They Worth It?

 You can install it in a few clicks, and it works automatically in the background.
 You don’t have to manage anything either.
 You’ll receive automatic alerts about any suspicious behavior — so you truly do just install it and leave it alone.

 I found Aura’s customer support to be informative and pretty helpful.
 I started out by contacting its live chat support.
 It was a bit disappointing that it was a bot and not a real person, but the bot was able to answer most of my questions.
-It also provided me with the number for the phone service for future assistance and directed me to email support for further queries.
+It also helped me connect with a live representative and included Aura’s customer support phone number for future use.

 However, I really like the website’s help center, which contains an extensive FAQ section broken up into several windows, with a long list of answers and guides available in each section.
 While the FAQ is great, it would be even better if there was a public forum and complete product manuals.